multiversx/mx-sdk-specs/README.md

 - `relayed`: contains all files related to the relayed interactions (controller,factory, parser, entities).
 - `smart-contract`: contains all files related to the smart contract interactions (controller,factory, parser, entities).
 - `token-management`: contains all files related to the token management interactions (controller,factory, parser, entities).
-- `smart-contract`: contains all files related to the transfers interactions (controller,factory, parser, entities).
+- `transfers`: contains all files related to the transfers interactions (controller,factory, parser, entities).

 Below, we add specific details for some of the most important packages and sub-components.